Skip to content Skip to footer

 6. They get screened

-If you’re concerned about any potential symptoms or have any questions about hysterectomy, you can make an appointment to see your GP.
-Alternatively, if you are a Benenden Health member, you can call our helpline for medical advice from a qualified UK-based GP, 24 hours a day, 7 days a week.
-Learn more about 24/7 GP Helpline
+If you’re a Benenden Health member, you can also call our helpline for medical advice from a qualified UK-based GP, 24 hours a day, 7 days a week.
+They can help put any worries to rest or ease anxiety while waiting for a face-to-face general practice appointment.